Don't Half-listen: Capturing Key-part Information in Continual Instruction Tuning: Experiments

 Secondly, the catastrophic forgetting problem of the single-task setting is more severe than the single-category setting.
 The performance of \textbf{SFT}, \textbf{LoRA}, \textbf{L2}, and \textbf{EWC} on seen tasks and held-out tasks under the ST setting is significantly worse than the SC setting, while the performance gap between ST and SC on \textbf{DYNAINST} and \textbf{KPIG} is relatively small.
 Furthermore, \textbf{MULTI} stands out with the highest \texttt{P-score} on all seen tasks.
 The above phenomenons indicate that the training difficulty and overfitting become more pronounced when training on a single task sequentially, and mixing data from different tasks and replaying data can help mitigate performance degradation.

-Thirdly, data-replay methods perform better on held-out tasks, and model-merge methods perform better on seen tasks.
-Compared with \textbf{DYNAINST}, \textbf{DARE} and \textbf{LM-Cocktail} perform better on seen tasks because they selectively inherit abilities of different task categories from multiple models, but abilities are limited when faced with held-out tasks.
+Thirdly, model-merge methods perform better on seen tasks than on held-out tasks.
+This may be because they selectively inherit abilities of different task categories from multiple models, but abilities are limited when faced with held-out tasks.

 Finally, our proposed \textbf{KPIG} achieves the best performance, especially on held-out tasks and the instruction-following ability (\texttt{V-score}).
-The \texttt{P-score} of \textbf{KPIG} on seen tasks is slightly higher than the model-merge methods while \texttt{V-score} is much lower.
-And for the held-out tasks, our method performs significantly better than other CL baselines in both \texttt{P-score} and \texttt{V-score}, which shows stronger generalization ability and instruction-following ability.
+The \texttt{P-score} of \textbf{KPIG} on seen tasks is slightly lower than the \textbf{InsCL}, which may be related to the replayed number.
+On the held-out tasks, our method performs significantly better than other CL baselines in both \texttt{P-score} and \texttt{V-score}, which shows stronger generalization ability and instruction-following ability.
 Moreover, the \texttt{V-score} of other baselines on the Domain dataset is much larger than the Sup-NatInst dataset, while our method maintains lower \texttt{V-score} on both Sup-NatInst and domain-specific datasets.
 This indicates half-listening and instruction violations may be more likely to occur on a specific domain, and our method can better capture the task-aware information and improve the instruction-following ability.